-The reason why Eddy is such a cunt.
+The reason why Eddy is such a selfish jackass.
 He wanted to be liked by everyone by making up stuff about his brother and hiding his true, vicious nature.

 Eddy: I made it all up, Double-D. Everything about my brother was a lie.
 I just made things up, so everyone would like me, think I was cool.
 But boy was I wrong.
 The scam, my brother... when am I gonna learn, Double-D?